pydemo/pyshell/docs/How-do-I-netcat-from-AWS-Lambda-to-EC2-instance.md

 ### EC2
-Back to EC@, you'll see message in netcat.
+Back to EC2, you'll see message in netcat.
 ```
 Connection from 18.191.97.37 port 22000 [tcp/snapenetio] accepted
 message from Lambda